schmidtchristoph/reach/README.md

 - install the "devtools" package first, then use devtools::install_github("schmidtchristoph/reach/reach")

-- on the command line: R CMD INSTALL reach_0.2.1.tgz (binary package, OSX)
+- download the binary package (OS X), then run on the command line: R CMD INSTALL reach_0.2.2.tgz

-- on the command line: R CMD INSTALL reach_0.2.1.tar.gz (source package)
+- download the source package, then run on the command line: R CMD INSTALL reach_0.2.2.tar.gz

 - install the "devtools" package first, clone the repository, then use devtools::install("path/to/repository/reach")

 - - -
-The packages passes devtools::check( ) with zero problems, notes or warnings on my machine running OSX 10.10.3.
+The packages passes devtools::check( ) with zero problems, notes or warnings on my machine running OS X 10.10.5.

 - - -
 The [MIT License (MIT)](http://opensource.org/licenses/MIT)